GoogleChrome/chrome-extensions-samples/functional-samples/sample.tabcapture-recorder/README.md

 # chrome.tabCapture recorder

-A sample that demonstrates how to use the [`chrome.tabCapture`](https://developer.chrome.com/docs/extensions/reference/tabCapture/) API to record in the background, using a service worker and [offscreen document].
+A sample that demonstrates how to use the [`chrome.tabCapture`](https://developer.chrome.com/docs/extensions/reference/tabCapture/) API to record in the background, using a service worker and [offscreen document](https://developer.chrome.com/docs/extensions/reference/offscreen/).

 ## Overview